reeganviljoen/reeganviljoen/README.md

 # Hi there 👋 Reegan Viljoen here

 ## About me
-I am a Junior Ruby on Rails developer at platform45(check them out they are great)
+I am a Ruby on Rails developer, that loves working with ruby libraries in my spare time

 ## I'm currently working on 🔭:
   Adding some features to view_component awell as fixing some bugs 😄